-alternateGatekeeper - Sequence of prioritized alternateGatekeeper for gatekeeperIdentifer and rasAddress.
-The client should use these alternateGatekeeper in the future, should a request to the gatekeeper not respond or return a reject without redirect.
+alternateGatekeeper - Sequence of prioritized alternatives for gatekeeperIdentifier and rasAddress.
+The client should use these alternatives in the future if the gatekeeper does not respond to a request.

 timeToLive - Duration of the validity of the registration, in seconds.
 After this time the gatekeeper may consider the registration stale.